HØJ Elite (men's handball)

 HØJ Elite Men is a men's handball club based in Ølstykke and Jyllinge, Denmark.
-As of the 2023–24 season, the team competes men's Danish 1st Division.
+As of the 2024–25 season, the team competes men's Håndboldligaen, the top division.

+History

+The elite team is part of the association 'HØJ Håndbold', which was founded on 7 January 1995 by a merger of Ølstykke Handball Association and Jyllinge-Gundsømagle Idrætsforening's Handball Department.
+In the spring of 2014, the elite department was established as 'HØJ Elite'.
 In the 2021–22 season, the team played in the promotion play-offs for the Danish Men's Handball League.
 However, they lost the final matches against TTH Holstebro.

-The elite team is part of the association 'HØJ Håndbold', which was founded on 7 January 1995 by a merger of Ølstykke Handball Association and Jyllinge-Gundsømagle Idrætsforening's Handball Department.
-In the spring of 2014, the elite department was established as 'HØJ Elite'.
 In the 2024-25 season, they were promoted to the Herrehåndboldligaen, winning 44 of 48 available points in the 1st Division.
 The women's team was also promoted the very same season.

+After their promotion the club signed a contract to rent the yet-to-be-built Multiarenaen in Ølstykke, as their old court Ølstykke-Hallen did not live up to the requirements in the Danish top flight.

+In the 2025-26 season, the club fired head coach Stian Tønnesen after a 15 goal defeat to GOG Håndbold, which were called 'among the worst in club history'.
+Despite big investments in the player squad, at the end of the season, they finished second-to-last in the relegation playoff and thus had to meet KIF Kolding in the relegation play-off, which they lost in three matches.